Early Exit

 For the 2026 version, I imported the original MIDI and WAV data into Studio One and began by dismantling the track.
 Rather than polishing it, I chose to break it apart and rebuild it.

-The process was as follows:
+The process can be summarized as follows:

 Reconstruction in Studio One